 Are there accelerated Adult Gerontology Acute Care Nurse Practitioner online programs?

-Herzing University features a 48-credit MSN AGACNP program designed to be completed in approximately 24 months.
+Herzing University offers a 48-credit MSN AGACNP program designed to be completed in approximately 24 months.
 It includes 585 clinical hours and holds accreditation from the Commission on Collegiate Nursing Education (CCNE).
 Herzing also provides dual credit pathways toward a Doctor of Nursing Practice (DNP) degree.

 How do accelerated Adult Gerontology Acute Care Nurse Practitioner online programs compare with traditional ones?